about uscontactcall us free on 0800 612 9578

 What type of mortgage products are available in Spain?

 The mortgage market in Spain isn't as sophisticated as in other countries.
 The vast majority of Spanish mortgages are simple capital and interest repayment mortgages.
-However, over the last few years a greater range of products have come onto the market, including interest-only mortgages, fixed rate mortgages and even self-cert mortgages.
+Since the credit crunch, there are fewer mortgage products available, so don´t expect interest-only, fixed rate or self-cert mortgage deals in Spain.

 Can I re-mortgage at home to buy a property in Spain?